Head Table or Sweetheart Table: Which is Right for You?

 The keyword in Head Table is “table”, as in singular.
-The wedding party seated together makes a strong statement.
-For the wedding guests, seeing the entire wedding party seated together is like seeing the stars of a movie they just watched.
-Wedding guests just love seeing the stars of the day hanging out together.
+The wedding party seated together in a rectangular table with fully decorated table linens and backdrops makes a strong statement.
+For the wedding guests, seeing the entire wedding party seated together is like seeing the stars of a movie they just watched hanging out together.
 Seeing some of the wedding party with the newlyweds and the rest scattered about appears disjointed.
 Not to mention, there could also be the risk of hurt feelings among wedding party members not invited to sit with the newlyweds.
 If you cannot fit your entire wedding party together, you should forgo the Head Table option.

 Is having your first meal together as a married couple important to you?